 The cause of Saethre-Chotzen syndrome is a mutation in a gene that is important in the development of the head and limbs.
 If your child has Saethre-Chotzen syndrome, he or she may have an asymetrical head and face, craniosynostosis, droopy eyes, and shortened or webbed fingers and toes.

 Even if Saethre-Chotzen syndrome is inherited in your family and you consulted a geneticist before getting pregnant, it is still normal to feel overwhelmed when considering the treatment and prognosis for your child.

 At the Yale Craniofacial Program, our internationally recognized team of surgeons and cross-disciplinary specialists work together to provide top-level quality care for your child while offering the utmost support for your family.

 Saethre-Chotzen is often seen among several generations in a family.
 However, it can occur as a new genetic mutation, which means there is no family history of the syndrome.

-Often parents have feelings of guilt and frustration when their child is the first to carry a genetic mutation.
+Often parents are concerned when their child is the first to carry a genetic mutation.
 However, it is important to know that there is nothing you did to cause the mutation, nor could you have prevented your child from getting Saethre-Chotzen syndrome.